Tyrrhenian Sea: Ports

 The main ports of the Tyrrhenian Sea in Italy are: Naples, Palermo, Civitavecchia (Rome), Salerno, Trapani, and Gioia Tauro.
-In Corsica, the most important port is Bastia.
+There is also Bastia, located in Corsica.

 Note that even though the phrase "port of Rome" is frequently used, there is in fact no port in Rome.
 Instead, the "port of Rome" refers to the maritime facilities at Civitavecchia, some 42 mi to the northwest of Rome.

 Giglio Porto is a small island port in this area.
 It rose to prominence, when the Costa Concordia ran aground near the coast of Giglio and sank.
 The ship was later refloated and towed to Genoa for scrapping.

 Winds

 In Greek mythology, it is believed that the cliffs above the Tyrrhenian Sea housed the four winds kept by Aeolus.
 The winds are the Mistral from the Rhône valley, the Libeccio from the southwest, and the Sirocco and Ostro from the south.